slakgedakru/slakgedakru.github.io/arise-source/index.md

 # Trigedasleng Community Reference

-This site is intended to be an open source community reference for **trigedasleng**, a language by David J. Peterson for the TV show *[The 100](https://www.imdb.com/title/tt2661044/)*.
+This site is intended to be an open source community reference for **Trigedasleng**, a language by David J. Peterson for the TV show *[The 100](https://www.imdb.com/title/tt2661044/)*.

 This dictionary is a reference for **Slaksleng**, the dialect of Trigedasleng spoken by the Slakgedakru community, which includes noncanon words that have been documented by the community.
 Join us on [Discord](https://discord.gg/MFnCpEB)!